jlit/shockingGame/README.md

 - Place the start button into the top, cover, and attach the switch cover to the top with 5 screws.

 ## Knobs and Switches
-- Solder wires to the terminals of the 3 and 4 position switches.
+- Solder wires to the terminals of the 3 position rotary game mode switch.
-- Insert each rotary switch into the top, secure with the provided washer and nut, and attach a knob.
+- Insert rotary switch into the top, place the label, secure with the provided washer and nut, and attach a knob.
+- For the number of players button, insert the button into the top, place the label, secure with the provided nut from below.
 - For the intensity control, the on-board potentiometer on the LM2596 DC-DC Buck Converter needs to be replaced with the 1k rotary potentiometer.
 - Using a soldering iron, remove the blue pot.
 - Solder wires to the 3 terminals of the 1k rotary pot and solder the other ends to the LM2596.
-- Insert the rotary pot into the top, secure with the provided washer and nut, and attach a knob.
+- Insert the rotary pot into the top, place the label, secure with the provided washer and nut, and attach a knob.
 - Insert the digital voltage display into the top and secure with 2 m2 screws.
 - Insert the power toggle switch into the side of the top unit.